-Helping you know more than (most) lawyers about tenancy law!
+Making it easy for you to learn more than (most) lawyers know about tenancy law!

 Landlords and letting agents operate within a heavily regulated environment.
-Yet most remain ignorant of the underlying legal rules.
+But do YOU know the underlying legal rules?

 This course will help you understand things – almost as if you were a lawyer yourself – allowing you to do more yourself (and avoid lawyers fees)!